-Malcolm has a career in the financial services industry and financial training of over 35 years.
+The course instructor has a career in the financial services industry and financial training of over 35 years.
 In the banking and consultancy areas, Malcolm started his career with National Westminster Bank, moving to Mellon Bank NA (now part of Bank of New York Mellon).
 At Mellon Bank, Malcolm held several credit analysis and account management positions in London, focusing on large corporates.
 He also had two extended work assignments in the USA.

-At Swiss Bank Corporation (now part of UBS) in London Malcolm was actively involved in the development and ongoing management of the bank's UK Commercial Real Estate lending activities.
+At Swiss Bank Corporation (now part of UBS) in London he was actively involved in the development and ongoing management of the bank's UK Commercial Real Estate lending activities.
 His Real Estate related skills were further developed at Debenham Tewson Financial, a subsidiary of a leading UK based Real Estate advisory firm.

 Participants on Project and Infrastructure Finance related courses run by Malcolm range from recent graduates to experienced line managers in a number of job functions.
 Participants attending Infrastructure / Project Finance course that Malcolm has trained cover a range of organisations involved in Infrastructure Finance including Government and Government Agencies, project sponsors, contractors, financial institutions including Multilaterals and Export Credit Agencies, as well as consulting and advisory firms.

-Malcolm is the co-author of Financial Products: A Survival Guide published by Euromoney Publications in 1996.
+He is the co-author of Financial Products: A Survival Guide published by Euromoney Publications in 1996.

 Central London Hotel Venue, London, UK